Veraso Med. Supply Corp. v Tri State Consumers Ins. Co. (2022 NY Slip Op 50288(U))

 against

-The Rybak Firm, PLLC (Damin J. Toell and Karina Barska of counsel), for appellant.
-Law Offices of Buratti, Rothenberg & Burns (Konstantinos Tsirkas of counsel), for respondent.
+The Rybak Firm, PLLC (Damin J. Toell of counsel), for appellant.
+Law Office of Jason Tenenbaum, P.C.
+(Jason Tenenbaum of counsel), for respondent (no brief filed).

-Appeal from an order of the Civil Court of the City of New York, Kings County (Robin S. Garson, J.), entered August 16, 2019.
-The order, insofar as appealed from as limited by the brief, granted the branch of defendant’s motion seeking to dismiss the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Robin S. Garson, J.), entered October 4, 2019.
+The order, insofar as appealed from, denied plaintiff’s motion for summary judgment.

 ORDERED that the order, insofar as appealed from, is affirmed, with $25 costs.